 More than 600,000 new businesses open up each year just in the USA alone.
 With such a vast amount of competition, everyone tries their best to stand out from the crowd, get noticed, and attract more customers than others.
 Here we will take a closer look at a very important aspect of marketing.
-How to create a great business name that will bring more attention and how to pick a domain name that will help your business grow.
+How do you create a great business name that will bring more attention, and how do you pick a domain name that will help your business grow?

-It’s a creative process that can be divided into 5 parts.
-Let’s go and learn how to choose a domain name for your business
+Coming up with a name is a creative process that can be divided into 5 components.
+Let’s go and learn how to choose a domain name for your business.

 2. Make the company name speak for itself

 The average person, especially online, will focus on the name for less than one second.
 This is how little time we have to describe our business.
 That’s why it’s a good idea to pick a name that is self-explanatory.
-As mentioned before, The Moving Guys, or Tina the Hairdresser.
-Of course, names like this are not always possible, but in many industries, those names will win the competition thanks to more straightforward communication.
+As mentioned before, you can go for The Moving Guys, or for something like Tina the Hairdresser.
+Of course, names like this are not always possible, but in many industries, those names will win over their competition thanks to more straightforward communication.
 Think about the core of your business.
 What is the main product or service that people will buy from you?
 Try to build your name around it.
 Unless you are a big brand like Sony or Samsung, it is usually better to pick the name containing useful information for the customer.

 I just bought Worcestershire Sauce.